 Type of Terms

 Investment property loans are offered with either a fixed term for the duration of the loan or an adjustable-rate that will usually have a short fixed period from 5 to 10 years.
-After that adjustment period, the rate will be fixed for the remaining life of the loan.
+After that fixed period, the rate will be adjustable for the remaining life of the loan.

 Maximum Number of Loans